adhithinm/cse15l-lab-reports/index.md

 #### Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)

 ```
+git add
 git commit -a
 i
 Error fixed!
 <escape>
 :wq!
 <enter>
+git push origin main
 ```
+The `git add ` helps me add the file edits.
 The `git commit -a ` helps me commit the file with a message.
 `i` allows me to insert my own text, which I did when I typed `Error fixed!`.
 I then used the `<escape>` button to exit out of typing and editing the file.
 Then I pressed `:wq!` to save and exit the file in one command.
 Then I hit `<enter>` to return to editing and navigating using Vim.
+Then I typed in `git push origin main` to push my edits to the main branch of the repository.
+EDIT: I ADDED GIT PUSH AND ADD TO STEP 9.